keesiemeijer/wp-local-version/README.md

 And **edit the variables** in the `wp-local-version.sh` script to match your site ([see below](#variables)).

 ## Variables
-Change the variables in the `wp-local-version.sh` file to match your site before installing new WordPress versions.
+Change the site variables in the `wp-local-version.sh` file to match your site before installing new WordPress versions with this script.

 **Note** It's important to edit the `DOMAIN` and `database` variables otherwise you probably can't visit the site after installing a new WP version.